swoswo/taxigirl/README.md

 > ... an attractive girl [employed by the management](http://www.thefreedictionary.com/bar+girl) of a bar to befriend male customers and encourage them to buy drinks ... :purple_heart:

-That's quite a lot, so let's get her over and see for ourselves:
+That's quite a lot!
+Let's get her over and see for ourselves:

 ```
 $ git clone https://github.com/emetriq/taxigirl